willwin4sure/vault/🤔Inference and Information/Information/Conjugate Priors.md

 We just developed [[Maximally Ignorant Priors|maximally ignorant priors]], which are more easily computable than least informative priors.
-These are still challenging computationally since they do not support efficient belief updates, e.g. if as more data is gradually acquired.
+These are still challenging computationally since they do not support efficient belief updates, e.g. if more data is gradually acquired.

 In this section, we develop ==conjugate prior families==, which are particularly amenable to both design and implementation.